Continuing Education Activity

 - Patient age and skin condition

-When determining the appropriate flap to use for the closure of a defect, surgeons often think through a construct known as the "reconstructive ladder," which serves to enumerate the options from least invasive to most complex.
-The reconstructive ladder also includes options not strictly classified as flaps, but that are nevertheless important techniques commonly employed for tissue reconstruction.
+When determining the appropriate flap to use for the closure of a defect, surgeons often think through a construct known as the "reconstructive ladder," which enumerates the options from the least invasive (healing by secondary intention) to the most complex (transplant).
+The reconstructive ladder also includes options not strictly classified as flaps but are nevertheless important for the closure of defects.
+The ladder is as follows:

 - Healing by secondary intention